albertodemichelis/squirrel/doc/source/reference/language/constants_and_enumerations.rst

 Enumerations and Constants are a compile-time feature.
 Only integers, string and floats can be declared as const/enum;
 No expressions are allowed(because they would have to be evaluated compile time).

-When a const or an enum is declared, it is added compile time to the ``consttable``.
+If a const or enum is global, when declared it is added compile time to the ``consttable``.
 This table is stored in the VM shared state and is shared by the VM and all its threads.
 The ``consttable`` is a regular squirrel table; In the same way as the ``roottable`` it can be modified runtime.